christophermanahan/christophermanahan/_posts/2018-12-11-cucumber-basics.md

 ### Basics

 Cucumber utilizes a hierarchical testing structure to create readable, read-like-a-sentence representations of what your application should do.
 It reads in plain text files written in a language called Gherkin.
-Each file represents a _feature_ of your system and contain a variety of _scenarios_ that will be tested.
+Each file represents a _feature_ of your system and contains a variety of _scenarios_ that will be tested.

 These scenarios are defined by _step definitions_ which serve as the connective tissue between the sentence describing the scenario and the runnable _support code_ that tests that the feature has been implemented properly.
 This support code is specific to the domain of your system (POSTing to a server, Triggering an onClick event in the UI).